-Mike worked for an insurance company in Indiana after graduating from the University of Southern Indiana in 1990 with a degree in English.
-This work eventually led Mike and his wife to Florida where they fell in love with the state’s natural landscape.
-There he left the insurance field to become a Park Ranger with the Florida Park Service.
-In the nine years that followed, Mike took on a variety of challenges throughout the state, including management responsibilities for three different parks.
+Mike worked for an insurance company after graduating from the University of Southern Indiana in 1990 with a degree in English.
+The work eventually led Mike and his wife Lisa to Florida where they fell in love with the state’s natural landscape.
+In fact, he eventually left the insurance field to become a Park Ranger with the Florida Park Service.
+In the nine years that followed, Mike took on a variety of challenges, including the management of three state parks.
 During that time he learned a lot about balancing the needs of people with environmental challenges including urban sprawl, exotic plant and animal invasion, habitat fragmentation, suppressed fire and threats to water quality and quantity.

 Nature.org: Have you always had an interest in conservation?

 Mike Hensley: I grew up in rural southern Indiana, often going fishing and hunting with my father.
 When it wasn’t hunting season, I could be found exploring in the woods with my friends.
-As I grew up I watched this rural area (that I thought would stay the same forever) slowly transform as more folks moved into the area – with those woods giving way to houses and subdivisions and intensively managed farms.
-Of course, there is no doubt that people need places to live, work and play, I feel we need to do a better job of “fitting in” to the natural world if we just put a little more thought and effort into the process!
+As I grew up, I watched this rural area (that I thought would stay the same forever) slowly transform as more folks moved into the area – with those woods giving way to houses and subdivisions and intensively managed farms.
+Of course, there is no doubt that people need places to live, work, farm and play.
+But I know we could and should do a better job of “fitting in” to the natural world.
+We just need to put a little more thought and effort into the process!

 Nature.org: How did your career path lead to working with The Nature Conservancy?

-Mike Hensley: When I graduated from the University of Southern Indiana in 1990, the economy was in the dumps…kind of like what we see today.
-I needed to start making a living and I took the first job I could find, which was working for an insurance company.
+Mike Hensley: When I graduated from the University of Southern Indiana in 1990, the economy was not in great shape.
+I needed to start making a living and took the first job I could find, which was working for an insurance company.
 But nature eventually won out when I became a Park Ranger with the Florida Park Service.
 After nine years there, I had a strong desire to work for an organization that was even more dedicated to conservation.
 In my mind that was The Nature Conservancy.
 The Kentucky Chapter gave me my shot, and I took it.
 I’ve been working here since 2010 and the time has just flown by!

 Nature.org: What projects have your focus right now?